-Today's video has three points and you're going to want to stick around.
+Today's topic has three points and you're going to want to stick around.
 Because the third point is a secret as to the absolute most effective way to get your book-selling.
 So the topic we're discussing today is are you failing to sell your books?

 Now when you put your book onto the market you've spent all of this time writing and editing the book.
 Finding the perfect cover, getting the title in place, figuring out the formatting issues and you put the book onto the market.

 And you're ready to start seeing the sales coming in but the problem is you're seeing absolutely nothing.
 It's just crickets maybe a sale here or a sale there but the book is of such high quality that everyone would clearly wish to purchase your book but they aren't.

 Therefore you're going to want to stick around because I'm going to discuss this very common experience that writers have when putting books onto the market.
 So let me get into it.

 Grab a copy of my absolutely free Self-Publishing Checklist.
 To make sure that you're not skipping any of the secrets necessary to win at self-publishing.

 So let's get started expectations dashed well when I was seven I was flipping through the newspaper one time back in the days before I would just read online.
 But as I was going through the pages you get to the back of the newspaper and there are lots of little advertisements.

 Check out this related article: If You're Able to Write, You Can Self-Publish A Best Seller

 And I saw one of them where it was advertising a toy gun just a little gun nothing particularly dangerous.
 It was just a harmless little gun but they were advertising it and it looked very very fancy.
 I imagined how much fun it would be to play with this thing.